Deep Jump Gaussian Processes for Surrogate Modeling of High-Dimensional Piecewise Continuous Functions: Introduction

 Our approach adopts a locally linear projection from high-dimensional inputs to low-dimensional latent features.
 For each test location, we introduce a separate linear projection matrix that maps the inputs to latent features, while enforcing spatial correlations among these projection matrices through a GP prior.
 The resulting local latent features are then mapped to the response variable using a JGP model, forming a novel local two-layer GP/JGP architecture.
 To enable scalable inference, we develop a variational algorithm that jointly optimizes both layers.
 We refer to this framework as the Deep Jump Gaussian Processes (DJGP).

 The remainder of this paper is organized as follows.
 Section~\ref{sec:background} reviews relevant background on Stationary GP, Jump GP and Mahalanobis GP.
 In Section~\ref{sec:lmjgp}, we introduce the proposed DJGP model and its variational inference scheme.
 Section~\ref{sec:inference} details the full variational inference procedure.
+Section~\ref{sec:theorem} presents the theoretical results for DJGP, including the prediction error and corresponding risk bounds.
 Section~\ref{sec:simulations} presents numerical evaluation with synthetic datasets, and an extensive hyperparameter sensitivity analysis that provides practical guidelines for model configuration.
 In Section~\ref{sec:real}, we evaluate the proposed model on real-world datasets.
 Finally, Section~\ref{sec:conclusion} concludes the paper with a summary and discussion of future directions.